Jorna Newberry is a Pitjantjatjara artist who was born around 1959 at Angus Downs.

-Tommy Watson is her uncle and has been a tremendous influence on her work, teaching her to paint in a multi-layered abstract way, so to maintain the secrecy of important culture matters.
+The late, great Tommy Watson was Jorna’s uncle and has been a tremendous influence on her work.
+Tommy taught her to paint in a multi-layered abstract way, so as to maintain the secrecy of important culture matters.

 Jorna initially started to paint in the mid 1990’s at Warakuna.
-Her paintings refer to the country of Irrunytju in the Western desert and the significant places, traditionally of spiritual knowledge and the ancestral stories, which are imbedded in the land.
+Her paintings refer to her country of Irrunytju in the Western Desert and are associated with significant traditional places of spiritual knowledge and ancestral stories, which are imbedded in the land.

 One theme in her work is the portrayal of Walpa Tjukurpa - the wind dreaming.
 This is a story of Jorna’s mother’s country at Utantja, a large stretch of sacred ceremonial land that has hilly country and a large rock hole where many people come from time to time to paint up, dance and do ceremony.
 It is country filled with kangaroos, camels, rock wallabies and birds.